EcohydrologyTeam/ClearWater-riverine/README.md

 Follow these steps to install.

-#### 1. Install Miniconda or Anaconda Distribution
+#### 1. Pixi

-We recommend installing the light-weight [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) that includes Python, the [conda](https://conda.io/docs/) environment and package management system, and their dependencies.
+We recommend installing [pixi](https://pixi.prefix.dev/latest/), a fast, modern, and reproducible package managment tool.

-NOTE: Follow conda defaults to install in your local user director.
-DO NOT install for all users, to avoid substantial headaches with permissions.

-If you have already installed the [**Anaconda Distribution**](https://www.anaconda.com/download), you can use it to complete the next steps, but you may need to [update to the latest version](https://docs.anaconda.com/free/anaconda/install/update-version/).

 #### 2. Clone or Download this `Clearwater-riverine` repository